microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 Azure Spring Cloud can automatically bind the MySQL database we created to our microservice.

-- Go to "App Management" in your Azure Spring Cloud cluster
+- Go to "App Management" in your Azure Spring Cloud cluster.
 - Select the `weather-service` application
 - Go to `Service bindings`
 - Click on `Create service binding``